BorisYaoA/fips-hasher/README.md

 cargo run -- hash --path ./test_data

 You should see SHA256 hashes printed for all files including .log.
-Manually verify hashes if you want (e.g., use sha256sum command on files).
 ```

 2. Test report generation